 Understanding Legal Guardianship in Texas

-Legal guardianship in Texas grants a person or couple the legal right and responsibility to care for a child when their parents are unable or unwilling to do so.
-This can be due to various reasons, such as:
+Legal guardianship in Texas grants a person or couple the legal right and responsibility to care for a child when the child’s parents are unable or unwilling to do so.
+Guardianship must be established through a court order and is designed to protect the child’s best interests.
+Guardianship may be considered for several reasons, including:

 Types of Legal Guardianship in Texas

-Texas law recognizes two main types of legal guardianship:
+Texas law recognizes two primary types of guardianship for minors:

-- Guardianship of the Person: This type of guardianship grants the guardian the right to make decisions regarding the child’s daily care, such as their education, healthcare, and living arrangements.
+This grants the guardian authority to make decisions about the child’s daily care, including education, medical treatment, and living arrangements. - guardianship of the estate

 Who Can Become a Legal Guardian in Texas?